🌍 Live anywhere

 — Maciej from Pinboard.

 That sucks, right?
 I don't get that.
 I don't like that.
-The reason people do that because they're trying to make a quick buck.
+The reason people do that is because they're trying to make a quick buck.
 I get it.
 I'd love to too.
 But the odds of actual success are very low in that realm.

 So I'd rather go for higher odds of success, try to make money on day one, and not make a billion dollars but just make good money to live off.
 Maybe I can hire a few people then later on.
 Maybe I even get funding later, but then it should be money that's really necessary.
 Maybe I'd actually get acquired later too.
 But it'd have to be good for the users in the first place.
-And there shouldn't be the extreme high growth trajectory which will then fuck over my users.
+And there shouldn't be the extreme high growth trajectory which will then F over my users.